-Besides, at a physical event or in person conference, you’d likely be circling the room to meet others.
+Besides, at a physical event or in-person conference, you’d likely be circling the room to meet others.
 Well, breakout tools such as these offer a similar experience for events held online.

 #2.
 Hire a corporate comedian to draw attendees in

-A virtual event needs some kind of a “wow” factor.
+Every event needs some kind of a “wow” factor.
 And hiring a corporate comedian is the exact kind of “wow” you want to inspire guests to utter.

 (And not the sarcastic “wow,” but the genuine in-awe “wow.”
 That’s like music to our ears!)